VVER: VVER-TOI

-The construction of the first two VVER-TOI units was started in 2018 and 2019 at the Kursk II Nuclear Power Plant.

 In June 2019 the VVER-TOI was certified as compliant with European Utility Requirements (with certain reservations) for nuclear power plants.

+The construction of the first two VVER-TOI units has started in 2018 and 2019 at the Kursk II Nuclear Power Plant.
+The first VVER-TOI was connected to the grid in December 2025.
+Kursk II-1 has entered commercial operation on May 1st 2026.

 VVER-S-600

 The medium-powered VVER-S-600 is an under-development VVER technology that aims to facilitate the closure of the fuel cycle by utilizing a full load of MOX fuel.
 Rosatom claims that this could reduce the consumption of natural uranium by 50%.
 The letter 'S' in the name represents spectral shift control.

 In contrast to conventional VVER technology, which utilizes a boron system for initial reactivity control for burnup and absorption, the VVER-S reactor manages control by adjusting the moderator-to-fuel ratio during operation, without relying on boron.
 This is accomplished by taking out the water displacer rods found in designated fuel assembly channels within the core.
 These displacers are introduced into the core at the start of the fuel cycle to lower the moderator-to-fuel ratio, thereby hardening the neutron spectrum, which enhances neutron capture in U-238 and leads to the production of Pu-239.
 However, these displacer rods removed at the end of cycle, which softens the neutron spectrum, resulting in an increase in reactivity.

 The VVER-S-600 is to have a design life of 80 years.
 The estimated breeding ratio of the VVER-S-600 is 0.7 to 0.8, compared to 0.35 to 0.4 of the conventional VVERs.
 It is expected to have a cycle length of at least 24 months using MOX fuel.